 Where necessary, additional statuses can be defined under the menu option "General Catalog" -> "ITSM::Change Management::Change::State".
-In OTRS ITSM, this is illustrated as a table:

 5.4.
 Defining Participant Roles / Persons Related to a Change

 After entering the basic data of the Change, the persons participating in implementation can be defined in the Involved Persons feature.